Commentaries on the Laws of England

-The Commentaries on the Laws of England (commonly, but informally known as Blackstone's Commentaries) are an influential 18th-century treatise on the common law of England by Sir William Blackstone, originally published by the Clarendon Press at Oxford between 1765 and 1769.
+The Commentaries on the Laws of England, commonly known by the informal name Blackstone's Commentaries, is an influential 18th-century treatise on the common law of England by Sir William Blackstone, originally published by the Clarendon Press at Oxford between 1765 and 1769.
 The work is divided into four volumes, on the rights of persons, the rights of things, of private wrongs and of public wrongs.

 The Commentaries were long regarded as the leading work on the development of English law and played a role in the development of the American legal system.
 They were in fact the first methodical treatise on the common law suitable for a lay readership since at least the Middle Ages.
 The common law of England has relied on precedent more than statute and codifications and has been far less amenable than the civil law, developed from the Roman law, to the needs of a treatise.
 The Commentaries were influential largely because they were in fact readable, and because they met a need.
 As such, they were used in the training of American and British lawyers long after the death of Blackstone.

 The Commentaries are often quoted as the definitive pre-Revolutionary source of common law by United States courts.
 Opinions of the Supreme Court of the United States quote from Blackstone's work whenever they wish to engage in historical discussion that goes back that far, or farther (for example, when discussing the intent of the Framers of the Constitution).
-The book was famously used as the key in Benedict Arnold's Arnold cipher, which he used to communicate secretly with his conspirator John André during their plot to betray the Continental Army during the American Revolution.
+The book was famously used as the key in Benedict Arnold's Arnold Cipher, which he used to communicate secretly with his conspirator John André during their plot to betray the Continental Army during the American Revolution.